JavaJimbo/CSerialIO_VS2022/README.md

 at which point it is displayed in the CEdit box.

 I found the List box approach to be less useful than a CEdit box.

+I hope you find this useful - Jim